Emma Goldman: Death

 On Saturday, February 17, 1940, Goldman suffered a debilitating stroke.
 She became paralyzed on her right side, and although her hearing was unaffected, she could not speak.
 As one friend described it: "Just to think that here was Emma, the greatest orator in America, unable to utter one word."
 For three months she improved slightly, receiving visitors and on one occasion gesturing to her address book to signal that a friend might find friendly contacts during a trip to Mexico.
 She suffered another stroke on May 8 and she died six days later in Toronto, aged 70.

-The US Immigration and Naturalization Service allowed her body to be brought back to the United States.
+The U.S. Immigration and Naturalization Service allowed her body to be brought back to the United States.
 She was buried in German Waldheim Cemetery (now named Forest Home Cemetery) in Forest Park, Illinois, a western suburb of Chicago, near the graves of those executed after the Haymarket affair.
 The bas relief on her grave marker was created by sculptor Jo Davidson, and the stone includes the quote "Liberty will not descend to a people, a people must raise themselves to liberty".

 Philosophy

 Goldman spoke and wrote extensively on a wide variety of issues.
 While she rejected orthodoxy and fundamentalist thinking, she was an important contributor to several fields of modern political philosophy.
 She was influenced by many diverse thinkers and writers, including Mikhail Bakunin, Henry David Thoreau, Peter Kropotkin, Ralph Waldo Emerson, Nikolai Chernyshevsky, and Mary Wollstonecraft.
 Another philosopher who influenced Goldman was Friedrich Nietzsche.
 In her autobiography, she wrote: "Nietzsche was not a social theorist, but a poet, a rebel, and innovator.
 His aristocracy was neither of birth nor of purse; it was the spirit.
 In that respect Nietzsche was an anarchist, and all true anarchists were aristocrats."